sntakirutimana72/Test-Strategy-Report/README.md

 - Bug and defect reports
 - Test summary and release sign-off reports
 - Load test analysis and security audit reports

+## Roles & Responsibilities

+We will work with the QA Manager, developers, DevOps, and Testers